christophermlin/Columbia-Coding-Bootcamp-Module-13-Challenge/README.md

 # Candidate Search App (React + TypeScript + Vite)

 This project is a candidate search application built with React, TypeScript, and Vite.
-It allows employers to browse GitHub users as potential candidates, accept or reject them, and maintain a list of saved candidates.
+It allows users to browse GitHub users as potential candidates, accept or reject them, and maintain a list of saved candidates.
 The app uses the GitHub API and persists saved candidates in localStorage.

 ## Features
 - Browse random GitHub users as candidates